What is shuttle mediation and does it work?

 Yes.
 You can do shuttle mediation through Zoom – which is the software we use for all our online joint meetings.
 Zoom allows you to be online in separate rooms, so you do not have to see each other on screen or communicate with each other during the meeting.

 The mediator will use a same process to shuttle between the virtual rooms, using 15 minutes at a time with each of you.
-Many mediators are questions whether there would bee a need for shuttle mediation in the same building now that people are more comfortable and used to meetings being held online, since the Covid-19 outbreak.
+Many mediators are questioning whether there would be a need for shuttle mediation in the same building, now that people are more comfortable and used to meetings being held online, especially since the Covid-19 outbreak.
+Shuttle meetings online can be held for 90 or 120 minutes.

 How do we arrange shuttle mediation?